Black Hole--Entropy Container or Creator

-Also in the case of 4-D black holes, ( or in 2D for massive fields) the modes that come out of the horizon do not simply flow completely out to infinity as do the massless modes in 2-D. Instead the angular momentum barrier and the gravitational barrier cause the low frequency modes ( as seen some distance away from the horizon) instead get reflected back to the black hole.
-But the reflected modes carry energy back to the black hole.
+Also in the case of 4-D Black Holes, ( or in 2D for massive fields) the modes that come out of the horizon do not simply flow completely out to infinity as do the massless modes in 2-D. Instead the angular momentum barrier and the gravitational barrier cause the low frequency modes ( as seen some distance away from the horizon) instead get reflected back to the Black Hole.
+But the reflected modes carry energy back to the Black Hole.
 In addition the incoming vacuum state also gets reflected by the same barriers.
-This decreases the negative energy which they carry toward the black hole.
-Thus the mass of the black hole will shrink more slowly, because the mass decreases more slowly.
+This decreases the negative energy which they carry toward the Black Hole.
+Thus the mass of the Black Hole will shrink more slowly, because the mass decreases more slowly.

-In conclusion, it seems that black holes themselves have no entropy.
-They simply continuously create entropy.
-It is like a diner, which does not have a supply of cooked eggs which they feed to the customers.
-It is rather like a short order cook, who creates cooked eggs on demand.
+In conclusion, it seems that Black Holes themselves have no entropy.
+They simply continuously create entropy by the loss of observability of the fields behind the horizon and the 2-mode entanglement between inside and outside parts of the modes.
+It is like a diner, which does not have a supply of pre-cooked eggs which they feed to the customers until they are all gone.
+It is rather like having a short order cook, who creates the cooked eggs on demand.